barbarahenning/mlfinalproject/README.md

 Find the Rmd and html files in the links.
+See the pdf version for better visualization.